 The Plot: Beavis and Butt-Head return to reclaim their crown as “Highland’s Most Childish Sense Of Humour” for the tenth year in a row, but their plans are thrown off course when, planning to donate the prize money to the Make A Wish Foundation, John Cena arrives in town and starts stunning the local population with his poor timing, lame jokes and childish scatological references.
 Forced to raise their game, Butt-Head gets to work writing the most immature speech in recorded human history.

 South Park featuring; CM Punk

 Punk and Park are two versions of the same thing in different media.
-Both are constantly up to date, obsessively cross referencing, subtle, often angry and offers and adult friendly product in a kid-friendly genre.
+Both are constantly up to date, obsessively cross-referencing, subtle, often angry and offer an adult-friendly product in a kid-friendly genre.

 The Show: Began in 1997 (currently on it’s 16th season) and was an instant hit, consistently earning the highest ratings of any basic cable program.
 Intended for mature audiences, the show is known for its crude language and dark, surreal humor that lampoons a wide range of topics.
 The series has won four Primetime Emmy Awards, a Peabody Award, and numerous inclusions in various publications’ lists of greatest television shows.

 The Plot: Having spent all year asking for one, Stan finally receives a laptop for Christmas.
 After a week of looking at a mixture of horrific and pornographic imagery, he becomes so treated and joyless that he can only find a refuge wrestling forums, where meets others, just like him, for which all enjoyment has been destroyed.

 Through his new hobby, Stan begins to idolise CM Punk as the only man on Earth more miserable and aloof than he is.
 Stan’s Punk-influenced charisma and sociopathy make him an instant hit at school, where he begins to develop his own cult of personality, which he spends all his time pretending not to care about.